-Experience Real Science and Real Animals at the Marine Mammal Center's Camp Sea Quest
+Dive into Marine Science at the Marine Mammal Center's Camp Sea Quest

 Kids can take a deep dive into marine science and ocean conservation this summer at Camp Sea Quest, a five-day summer camp at The Marine Mammal Center in the Marin Headlands.
 Campers will discover the wonders of marine mammals and our planet's oceans through real science experiments, hands-on activities, learning opportunities, and more.

 Activities will include classroom and behind-the-scenes experiences and exploration walks around the Marin Headlands, including Rodeo Beach and Lagoon.
 Campers will also learn important leadership, team-building communication, and problem-solving skills.
-Six week-long sessions will be offered for kids in grades K–6, and are based at The Marine Mammal Center's veterinary hospital and education center at Fort Cronkhite.
+Six week-long sessions will be offered for kids in grades 1–6, and are based at The Marine Mammal Center's veterinary hospital and education center at Fort Cronkhite

-Camp runs daily from 9 to 3:30 pm, except for the half-day camp for kindergartners and first graders, which runs from 1 to 4 pm.
-Each Friday, families of campers are invited to visit at 2:30 pm to see an open house of camp highlights.
+Camp runs daily from 9:00 am– 3:30 pm.
+Each Friday, families of campers are invited at 2:30pm for an open house to showcase camp highlights.
 The cost for Camp Sea Quest is $400 per week for Marine Mammal Center members and $450 per week for non-members.
-Half-day camp costs $200 per week for members and $250 for non-members.
-Extended care is offered in the mornings from Monday through Friday and in the afternoons from Monday through Thursday for an additional fee.
+Extended care is available Monday through Thursday, 3:30 pm-5:00 pm for $20/day.
+Advanced registration is required.
+Extended care includes games, movies, and crafts led by our high school camp volunteers and supervised by our staff.
+Late pick-ups not pre-registered for extended care will incur additional fees.
+Contact us about early drop-offs.
 Scholarships are available, too.